 COMMUNICATION Daily activity sheets are sent home each day for infants through the toddler age.
 This report contains information relative to meals, rest periods, diaper changes/ toileting, the child's moods, and other activities that have occurred during the day.
 Each classroom posts their day's activities.
 Weekly activity plans and the daily schedule are also posted.
 Teachers are available daily for short chats regarding the classroom's activities.
 If a longer conference is desired, please notify the center's director so that arrangements can be made for another staff member to substitute in the classroom.
-It is of utmost importance that there always be adequate classroom supervision.
+It is of utmost importance that there be adequate classroom supervision at all times.
 Telephone conferences can be arranged if necessary.
 Families are encouraged to talk with their children daily about their activities.
 Open communication between families and staff will promote a healthier environment for the child, and a more satisfactory care arrangement for the family.
 CYP maintains a Facebook page, "Quantico Child and Youth Programs," that posts upcoming events and information on base or facility closures - be sure to 'like' the page.
 CYP utilizes email blasts to communicate important information.
-The email addresses.
+The email address given on enrollment documentation will be used.
+See the front desk to add multiple email addresses.

 MUTUAL RESPECT POLICY CYP is a successful program due to the continuous partnership between staff and parents.
-We pride ourselves on consistently providing world-class customer service and encourage feedback from patrons on how we met your needs and how we can improve.
-This respectful communication is a two-way path, and we expect our patrons to be always respectful to our staff and children.
+We pride ourselves on consistently providing world-class customer service, and encourage feedback from patrons on how we met your needs and also how we can improve.
+This respectful communication is a two-way path, and we expect our patrons to be respectful to our staff and children at all times.
 While we encourage feedback and opportunities to improve services, rude, inappropriate, or perceived threatening behavior/language from a patron can result in notification to Command and/or denial of service.